-Hooks are Python files containing pre and post functions that will be executed prior and after a determined task performed by the Conan client.
-Those tasks could be Conan commands, recipe interactions such as exporting or packaging or interactions with the remotes.
+Hooks are Python files containing pre and post functions that will be executed before and after a particular task performed by the Conan client.
+Those tasks could be Conan commands, recipe interactions such as exporting or packaging, or interactions with the remotes.

-Here you can see an example of a simple hook:
+Here is an example of a simple hook: